morel-g/generative-models/Readme.md

 ### Sampling from the models for the CIFAR dataset:

 **Note**: The models have not been trained extensively in order to save computational power.
 However, training them for longer durations could improve the results.
+See the configuration files from the original papers if needed.

 | **Diffusion / Score Based Model** |  **Stochastic interpolant** |
 |:--------------------------------:|:--------------------------:|